aghojogh/cifar-10datasetsklearn/README.md

-# cifar-10datasetsklearn
+# CIFAR-10 Datast Classification by Basic Machine Learning

-A handwritten digit classifier using Logistic Regression on the MNIST dataset, featuring data preprocessing, model training, performance evaluation, and visualization with Python machine learning libraries.
+An image classifier using basic machine learning (scikit-learn) on the CIFAR-10 dataset, featuring data preprocessing, model training, performance evaluation, and visualization with Python machine learning libraries.

+I use logsitic regression, random forest, support vector machine (SVM), and neural network (MLP) for classification.